sec-js/promptmap/README.md

 /  |-----| |_|                |_|                 |_|  |_____|
 ```

-promptmap2 is a vulnerability scanning tool that automatically tests prompt injection and similar attacks on your custom LLM applications.
-It analyzes your LLM system prompts, runs them, and sends attack prompts to them.
-By checking the response, it can determine if the attack was successful or not.
-(From the traditional application security perspective, it's a combination of SAST and DAST.
-It does dynamic analysis, but it needs to see your code.)
+promptmap2 is a an automated prompt injection scanner for custom LLM applications.
+It supports two testing modes:

+- **White-box testing:** Provide your system prompts and the model information. promptmap2 runs the target LLM itself and tests it.

+- **Black-box testing:** Point promptmap2 at an external HTTP endpoint.
+It sends attack prompts over HTTPand inspects the returned outputs.

 It operates using a dual-LLM architecture: